R32/r32.github.io/_posts/haxe/2014-03-30-haxe-commands.markdown

 sys                    : Defined for all system platforms

+unity-std-target       : Changes C# source location so that each generated C#
+                         source is relative to the Haxe source location.
+If the location is outside the current directory, the value set here will be used.

 unsafe                 : Allow unsafe code when targeting C#

 use-nekoc              : Use nekoc compiler instead of internal one